Corruption and its Socio-Economic Impacts on the Healthcare Sector (Tsaboy Ny Gasy Project)

-The Tsaboy ny Gasy Project advocates for citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
+The Tsaboy ny Gasy Project advocates for citizens' social and economic rights mainly by fighting corruption in the health sector in Madagascar.

-To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impact health services.
-This involved a study of the legislative environment; a literature review (existing evidence of corruption), and qualitative research to assess impact of corruption upon the lives of individuals.
+To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impacted different types of health services.
+This involved a study of the legislative environment; a literature review on existing evidence of corruption, and qualitative research to assess impact of corruption on individuals.

 The research's findings were used to develop a new typology of corruption cases in the healthcare sector in Madagascar.
-The study identified the circumstances where cases of corruption are rare or non-existent, as well as corruption "hotspots" that are more likely to be experienced by users of the national health system.
-The study also established the sociodemographic profile of those citizens most affected by corruption.
+The study identified the circumstances in which cases of corruption are rare to non-existent, as well as corruption "hotspots" that are more likely to be experienced by users of the national health system.
+The study also established the socio-demographic profile of those citizens most affected by corruption.

-The study, and the resulting barometer developed by TI-Madagascar - called B-CORSAN -, will become a reference point for the annual measurement of the impact of corruption in the Malagasy healthcare sector.
+The study, and the resulting barometer developed by TI-Madagascar - called B-CORSAN -, will become a reference point for the annual measurement of the impact of corruption on the Malagasy healthcare sector.

 The study focused exclusively on the analysis of healthcare delivery at the patient level.
 To do so, the study conducted:

 - A collection of testimonials based on anthropological research techniques.

 - A socioeconomic survey of 3302 individuals, conducted by 60 investigators for 15 days

-- In the six Madagascar provincial capitals, 84% of individuals agree that corruption exists in the health field.
+- In the six Madagascan provincial capitals, 84% of individuals agree that corruption exists in the health sector.

-- A majority of the population (63%) recognises the need to file a complaint in a corruption case.
-Few, however, chose to submit a report (11%).
+- The majority of the population (63%) recognises the need to file a complaint about a corruption case.
+However, only few actually choose to submit a report (11%).

 - 27 different definitions of corruption were identified.
 This includes: over-billing of unnecessary or unused drugs; absenteeism; inadequate but prolonged care; unnecessary operations and referrals; charging families to release the body from the mortuary; and informal payments for access to appointments.

-- Organisations such as health facilities should be allowed to impose administrative sanctions for individual offences.
+- Organisations such as health facilities should be allowed to impose sanctions for individual offences.